 Every community association needs effective policies and processes for collecting delinquent assessments.
-For more than 25 years, the attorneys of Epsten Grinnell & Howell have been helping community association clients collect their members’ delinquent dues.
-The firm has a long track record in this sensitive area of owner relations and understands the essential aspects of timely and effective collection of delinquencies.
+Epsten Grinnell & Howell has a long track record in helping community association clients collect their members’ delinquent dues and understands both the sensitive nature of owner relations and the essential aspects of timely and effective collection of delinquencies.

-As part of the legal consulting relationship, our firm assures that association clients have a comprehensive written collection policy, that the association and its managers adhere to the policy, and that clients diligently pursue their policy’s specific procedures in taking collections actions.
-In the process, our attorneys assure that your association complies with the Fair Debt Collection Practices Act.
+As part of the legal consulting relationship, our firm assists association clients with preparation of a comprehensive written collection policy, provides guidance on association and manager adherence to the policy, and counsels clients on diligent pursuit of their policy’s specific procedures in taking collections actions.

 Essentially there are three avenues for collecting delinquent assessments:

 - a monetary judgment obtained through Small Claims Court;

 - a Superior Court action that produces a monetary judgment or foreclosure.

 Each method has advantages and disadvantages and we will work with you to identify and successfully implement the best option for each collection situation.